RukshanJS/websockets-nestjs-flutter/README.md

   npm run start:dev
 ```

-Navigate to the frontend application
+At the root folder `websockets-nestjs-flutter`, Navigate to the frontend application

 ```bash
   cd frontend/server_timer_frontend